29 Ways to Save Money on Your Heating Bills This Winter

 60% of your budget for heating your home is a considerable amount of money, so I’m sure finding ways to save money will be at the top of your to-do list.

-Congratulations if you've installed a heat pump and condensing water heater and are enjoying the efficiency and savings they bring; however, we can still save money on our power bills, even with a heat pump or ultra-efficient heater but, and there's always a but isn't there?
+Congratulations if you’ve installed a heat pump or condensing water heater and are enjoying the efficiency and savings they bring; however, we can still save money on our power bills, even with a heat pump or ultra-efficient heater but, and there’s always a but isn’t there?

 We need to get off ours and do some work.
 Sorry, it won’t happen on its own.